mc0110/inetbox2mqtt/doc/README.md

 First of all, I would like to ask you to send me **examples of your smarthome systems** so that we can publish them.
 It would be great if we could also show examples of e.g. openhab or node-red implementations here also.
 But alternatives to realisation in Home Assistant are of course also welcome.

-## TRUMA heater - example for a frontend in Home Assistant
+## TRUMA heater and Aventa AirCon - example for frontends in Home Assistant

 Since I use a Home Assistant system myself, you can currently only find the implementation of the mqtt-protocol-transfer in HA.